 How to Plant, Grow, and Care for Columbine Flowers

-The perennial columbine (Aquilegia) blooms from mid-spring to early summer.
+The perennial columbine (Aquilegia), aka granny’s bonnet, displays bell-shaped, spurred flowers ranging in color from light pastels to bright reds, yellows, oranges, purples, and bicolors from midspring to early summer.
 Here’s how to plant and grow columbine flowers in your garden!

 See the Delicate Beauty of Columbine

 Columbines grow well in sun or light shade.
 Prepare the bed with well-draining soil of average fertility.